How Long Does Suboxone Last?

 Without further ado, let’s take a look at the half-life of Suboxone and what impact it has on the question “how long does Suboxone last?”

 Before we get into the scientific stuff, let’s first define half-life (just kidding, this is all scientific…apologies in advance).
-Simply put, half-life is how long it takes for the body to metabolize and eliminate half of a given chemical.
+Simply put, the half-life is how long it takes for the body to metabolize and eliminate half of a given chemical.
 There’s also something called “steady-state,” which is when the amount of a particular substance is balanced fifty-fifty between coming in and going out.

-It’s important to note that when someone takes a medicine regularly, say a daily dose of Suboxone, the half-life becomes longer.
+It’s important to note that when someone takes medicine regularly, say a daily dose of Suboxone, the half-life becomes longer.
 This is due to the chemical building up in tissues, organs, etc.

 So, how long does Suboxone last?
 How long is Suboxone’s half-life?
 Well, it ultimately depends on the individual taking the drug.
 Generally speaking, the half-life of Suboxone is between twenty-four and forty-eight hours.
 That’s just a ballpark estimate though.

 Depending on how long an individual has taken buprenorphine for, the dose, how frequently they take it, their weight, their metabolism, and any other medications (legal or illegal) they may be taking…that number can change.

 So, for example, Suboxone may last for longer, and have a greater half-life, if someone is taking eight milligrams daily, has been for years, and is overweight.
 It may have a shorter half-life if they’re taking two milligrams every other day.

 It’s also important to note that Suboxone may still block opioids even if it has a short half-life in a particular individual.

 Having explored the basics about Suboxone’s half-life, let’s turn our attention fully to how long Suboxone blocks opioids for.